wildfielded/samples-python/Task-API-SUR/README.md

     It is required to implement data validation checks.

-    Minors (<16 y.o.) must not be registered with the service.
+    Minors (<16 y.o.) are not allowed to register with the service.

     Returns **json** with user ID on success, or **json** with two fields **`code`** and **`text`** on error.